Risely

 The following are the steps involved in decision-making:

-• Gather information: The next step is gathering relevant information and data that will help make a decision.
-This may include researching, consulting experts, and seeking advice.
+• Gather information: The first step is gathering relevant information and data that will help you make a decision.
+This may include researching, referring to the employee handbook, consulting experts, and seeking advice.

 • Generate alternatives: After gathering information, generate a list of potential solutions or options to the problem.
 This step requires creativity, critical thinking, and considering different perspectives.